Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

-Besides this, the EFX 576i also boasts of an inclination up to 40 degrees that’s way ahead than many other trainers in this category, which can incline only up to 10 degrees.
+Besides this, the EFX 576i also boasts of an inclination up to 40 degrees that’s way ahead of many other trainers in this category, which can incline only up to 10 degrees.

 Are you a beginner trainer, intermediate, or advanced trainer?
 The machine has got something to offer to all, as it comes with 20 different resistance levels and 14 preset programs.

-You even have three cross-training and handheld heart monitor in which the heart monitor helps you gain real-time information about your heart rate measures.
+You even have three cross-training and handheld heart monitor, which helps you gain real-time information about your heart rate measures.
 This helps you determine the progress of your workouts.

 Isn’t it necessary to have a well-designed console that provides you with all types of information to check your progress?
 The machine’s console is user-friendly, providing you with all types of information that you need.

 Keep track of your fitness-related progress and also realize where you stand concerning your goals by monitoring the console.

 - Inclination up to 40 degrees

 - The stride length of 24.7 is suitable for all types of trainers

 - 350 pounds maximum user weight capacity

 - Handheld heart rate monitoring with wireless monitor compatibility